Cabaret (1972 film): Legacy

 Minnelli reprised the character of Sally Bowles for an encore performance in the 1973 television special Liza with a Z, also directed by Bob Fosse.

 Cabaret has been cited by TV Guide as among the greatest films made and in Movieline magazine as one of the "100 Best Movies Ever".
 It was included in Film4's "100 Greatest Films of All Time" at #78 and in The San Francisco Chronicles "Hot 100 Films of the Past", being hailed as "the last great musical.
 Liza Minnelli plays Sally Bowles, an American adrift in pre-Nazi Berlin, in Bob Fosse's stylish, near-perfect film."

 David Benedict has written in The Guardian about Cabarets influence in musical films: "Back then, musicals were already low on film-goers' lists, so how come it was such a success?
 Simple: Cabaret is the musical for people who hate them.
 Given the vibrancy of its now iconic numbers – Liza Minnelli in bowler and black suspenders astride a bentwood chair belting out 'Mein Herr' or shimmying and shivering with pleasure over 'Money' with Joel Grey – it sounds strange to say it, but one of the chief reasons why Cabaret is so popular is that it's not shot like a musical."

-The film has been listed as one of the most important for queer cinema for its depictions of bisexuality, arguably transgressive at the time of its 1972 post-Code release and has been credited with turning Liza Minnelli into a gay icon.
+The film has been listed as one of the most important for queer cinema for its depictions of bisexuality, arguably transgressive at the time of its 1972 post-Code release, and has been credited with turning Liza Minnelli into a gay icon.
 Film blogs have selected it as "the gayest winner in the history of the Academy."
 Filmmaker Bill Condon cited the film as a source of inspiration for his 2025 adaptation of Kander and Ebb's stage musical version of Kiss of the Spider Woman.

-The February 2020 issue of New York Magazine lists Cabaret as among "The Best Movies That Lost Best Picture at the Oscars."
+In a February 2020 article, Vulture named Cabaret as one of "The Best Movies That Lost Best Picture at the Oscars."